V-Day Founder/Artistic Director Eve Ensler Honored At Two Upcoming Events

 For Tickets & More Info >

 Eve To Receive the Peace Over Violence Lifetime Achievement Award At 40th Annual Humanitarian Awards

 Peace Over Violence (POV), the first domestic violence and sexual assault agency in Los Angeles, will celebrate their 40th anniversary on Friday October 28th.
 The annual POV Humanitarian Awards will recognize and honor the work of those who have impacted the lives of survivors and the community at large in innovative, compassionate, and groundbreaking ways.
 This year, V-Day is pleased to announce that V-Day Founder/Artistic Director Eve Ensler will receive the POV Lifetime Achievement Award.
+(QUOTE FROM EVE?)

 Established in 1971 by pioneering feminist activists, Peace Over Violence (formerly known as LACAAW) is a sexual and domestic violence, stalking, child abuse, and youth violence prevention center headquartered in Los Angeles.
 One of the longest standing violence prevention centers in the country, POV has been committed to social service and social change for 40 years.
 Peace Over Violence is a non-profit, multicultural, community based organization providing intervention and prevention education services with a strong volunteer component.